Luke-B-Jones/NAP/README.md

 ## **How to set up**

 ```
-# Clone the repository and set up NAP
+# Clone the repository and set up NAP, refresh bashrc to ensure PATH is working
 git clone https://github.com/Luke-B-Jones/NAP.git
 cd ./NAP
 ./build.sh
+source ~/.bashrc

 # The conda environment should be named 'nap_env'.
-# Be sure to activate it before using the pipeline tools.
 conda env create -f environment.yaml

 # If 'nap update-database' fails, check that your ~/.bashrc
 # has been correctly updated to include 'nap' as an alias.

-# If you intend to use primers that are not default,
-# skip this final step and see the User Manual (Parts 1 and 2).
+# If you intend to use primers that are not default, skip this final step and see the User Manual (Parts 1 and 2).
+conda activate nap_env
 nap update-database SILVA_138.2_SSU_NR99
 ```